healthykitchen101/healthykitchen101.com/blenders/reviews/betty-crocker/betty-crocker-hand-blender-bc-1303ck.md

 *   Lackluster heavy blending performance
 *   Lack of user-friendly features

-Affordable kitchen tools often prompt skepticism, and the Betty Crocker BC-1303CK is no exception.
+[Affordable immersion blenders](https://healthykitchen101.com/blenders/reviews/best/immersion-blenders/) often prompt skepticism, and the Betty Crocker BC-1303CK is no exception.
 In this review, we'll examine if this blender is a hidden gem or a case of false economy.
 We'll test its 200-watt motor, two-speed settings, and plastic construction to offer you a clear picture of what you can expect.
 If you're considering this blender, our findings will help you weigh its cost against its actual kitchen performance.

 Performance
 -----------